amateurtechguy/AmateurWeb/README.md

 ## AmateurWeb
 Hello!
-My name is Zach, and if you're reading this: Welcome to my website!
+My name is Zach, and if you're reading this: ?**Welcome to my website!**

 This website is a small project I built to introduce myself, share some of my interests, and showcase some of my projects I've worked on.

 ## >> Home page